HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/canvas_settings.md

 ## Canvas rotate

-You can rotate the canvas using the **Canvas rotate** button in the Presentation Designer.
+You can rotate the canvas using the **Canvas rotate** button in Presentation Designer.

 The following image shows the **Canvas rotate** button.